128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-anonymous          Bind to this server anonymously. unauthenticated    Bind to this server with a distinguished name only. password           Bind to this server with a distinguished name and password.
+- anonymous:          Bind to this server anonymously.
+- unauthenticated:    Bind to this server with a distinguished name only.
+- password:           Bind to this server with a distinguished name and password.

 ## `configure authority ldap-server certificate-assurance`